ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 them along the way.
 In other words, most [operators][] immediately stop doing work when a failure is received, and then propagate the failure onward.
 This even applies to time-shifted operators, like [`delay`][delay]—which, despite its name, will forward any failures immediately.

 Consequently, failures should only be used to represent “abnormal” termination.
-If it is important to let operators (or consumers) finish their work, a `Next` event describing the result might be more appropriate.
+If it is important to let operators (or consumers) finish their work, a `value` event describing the result might be more appropriate.

-If an event stream can _never_ fail, it should be parameterized with the special [`NoError`][NoError] type, which statically guarantees that a `Failed` event cannot be sent upon the stream.
+If an event stream can _never_ fail, it should be parameterized with the special [`NoError`][NoError] type, which statically guarantees that a `failed` event cannot be sent upon the stream.

-#### Completion indicates success
+#### `completion` indicates success

-An event stream sends `Completed` when the operation has completed successfully, or to indicate that the stream has terminated normally.
+An event stream sends `completed` when the operation has completed successfully, or to indicate that the stream has terminated normally.

-Many operators manipulate the `Completed` event to shorten or extend the lifetime of an event stream.
+Many operators manipulate the `completed` event to shorten or extend the lifetime of an event stream.

 For example, [`take`][take] will complete after the specified number of values have been received, thereby terminating the stream early.
-On the other hand, most operators that accept multiple signals or producers will wait until _all_ of them have completed before forwarding a `Completed` event, since a successful outcome will usually depend on all the inputs.
+On the other hand, most operators that accept multiple signals or producers will wait until _all_ of them have completed before forwarding a `completed` event, since a successful outcome will usually depend on all the inputs.

-#### Interruption cancels outstanding work and usually propagates immediately
+#### `interruption`s cancel outstanding work and usually propagate immediately

-An `Interrupted` event is sent when an event stream should cancel processing.
+An `interrupted` event is sent when an event stream should cancel processing.
 Interruption is somewhere between [success](#completion-indicates-success) and [failure](#failures-behave-like-exceptions-and-propagate-immediately)—the operation was not successful, because it did not get to finish, but it didn’t